Logo

 This functionality will require integration with fitness trackers and wearable devices that automatically and accurately record physical activity data, such as steps, sleeping, pulse, heart rate, blood pressure, etc. This data will be transferred to the diet planner app to analyze and consider when recommending meal plans, tracking and visualizing progress, etc.

-The developers must ensure a seamless connection between the nutrition app and wearables like Apple Watch, Fitbit, Mi Smart Band, or less popular devices.
+It’s essential to ensure a seamless connection between the nutrition app and wearables like Apple Watch, Fitbit, Xiaomi Smart Band, or less popular devices.
 It may be reasonable to cover as many options as possible to cater to wider audiences.
-Make sure the team has adequate experience in building similar applications.
+Make sure your product development team has adequate experience in building similar applications.

 Hydration tracking